Developer documentation¶

 MLClassifierBase

-2. set self.copyable_attrs in your class’s constructor to a list of fields (as strings), that should be cloned (usually it is equal to the list of constructor’s arguments)
+in your class’s constructor to a list of fields (as strings), that should be cloned (usually it is equal to the list of constructor’s arguments) - implement the

-3. implement the fit method that trains your classifier
+method that trains your classifier - implement the

 An example of this would be: